SolanoJason/django-best-practices-template/README.md

 ## How to reference Applications

-In order to import applications inside the apps/ directory, we must assume the application is in the root directory.
-This is achieved by adding the following line of code:
+1. In order to import applications inside the apps/ directory, we must assume the application is in the root directory.
+This is achieved thanks to the following line of code in settings:

     ```python
     # settings/base.py
     sys.path.insert(0, str(BASE_DIR / 'apps'))
     ```

-1. For example in `INSTALLED_APPS`:
+2. For example in `INSTALLED_APPS`:

     ```python
     # settings/base.py
     LOCAL_APPS = ['accounts']
     ```

-1. For example, to import modules:
+3. For example, to import modules:

     ```python
     # settings/base.py